Wave-Play/pilot/docs/cli.md

 ### `sync:locales`

-Only necessary if you're using the `i18n` feature and have [Web Props](/docs/web-props.md) disabled.
+Only necessary if you're using the `i18n` feature and don't have [Web Props](/docs/web-props.md) enabled.
 This command will bundle your locale files from `/public/locales` into your native app and generate static imports for internal use.

 Options: